hasura/learn-graphql/tutorials/backend/hasura-v3-ts-connector/tutorial-site/content/introduction.md

 ## What will I learn? {#what-will-i-learn}

-You'll learn the fundamentals of creating a data connector with the [TypeScript Data Connector SDK](https://github.com/hasura/ndc-sdk-typescript).
+You'll learn the fundamentals of creating a basic data connector with the [TypeScript Data Connector SDK](https://github.com/hasura/ndc-sdk-typescript).
 You can then take what you've learned into creating a data connector for any data source.